 What could be better than purchasing a gift that benefits others and the environment?
 Plug-ins such as DoneGood offer a simple way to discover hundreds of socially and environmentally responsible brands.
 While shopping, keep the waste to a minimum and look for gifts with minimal or reusable packaging.

-Support your local merchants and retailers by shopping for gifts in your hometown.
+Now more than ever, it’s important to support our local merchants and retailers by shopping for gifts in your hometown.
 You’ll also use less gas and reduce the carbon footprint of your purchases.
 You might even consider walking or biking to your destination.
 One way to keep it local is to purchase gift certificates from area restaurants and food purveyors.

 Online shopping keeps you out of your car, but the carbon footprint from transporting all those purchases can be high.
 In addition, the packaging can be an enormous waste.